Azure/CARML-Learn/docs/wiki/Lab 4 - First Module.md

 The final objective of this LAB is to publish a module so that would be ready to be consumed...
 But where will you publish it?

 CARML (GitHub version) currently publishing on _TemplateSpec_ and _Bicep registry_.
-The Bicep Registry needs a globaly unique name, so you will need to use a name that's different from the one cloned from the public CARML repository.
+The Bicep Registry needs a globally unique name, so you will need to use a name that's different from the one cloned from the public CARML repository.

 1. Go to `Code` and make sure your branch is selected
 1. Navigate to `.github/variables/global.variables.json` and click edit.